 Prior to the construction of Lake Argyle, the Ord River burst its banks regularly, inundating its large floodplains at least every two to three wet seasons.
 Most floods were sufficiently powerful to scour the riparian vegetation from its banks.
 The flow receded rapidly following each wet season, with the river reduced to a series of disconnected pools in the dry season.
 The dams have reduced wet season flooding by about a factor of ten and the regulated river flow continues throughout the dry season.

 The lower Ord River ecosystem now hosts an amazing abundance of wildlife year round, with the flora and fauna no longer contending with the stress of the dry season.
-Birds are particularly abundant along the waterway, with Australian pelican commonly sighted, along with osprey, white-bellied sea eagle, multiple species of egrets and herons, darter, whiskered tern, comb-crusted jacana, purple swamphen and numerous flycatchers and rainbow bee-eaters.
+Birds are particularly abundant along the waterway, with Australian pelicans commonly sighted, along with osprey, white-bellied sea eagles, multiple species of egrets and herons, darters, whiskered terns, comb-crusted jacanas, purple swamphens and numerous flycatchers and rainbow bee-eaters.
 Freshwater crocodiles also thrive, with an estimated 6,000 to 8,000 between Lake Kununurra and Lake Argyle, with many more again in Lake Argyle.
-The Traditional Owners, the Miriuwung-Gajerrong people, suggest that the upstream range of estuarine crocodiles upstream has increased since the Ord River Dam was constructed.
+The Traditional Owners, the Miriuwung-Gajerrong people, suggest that the range of estuarine crocodiles upstream has increased since the Ord River Dam was constructed.

-Toward the Cambridge Gulf, tidally influenced areas of the lower Ord and False Mouths, support some of the most extensive mangrove communities in the region, with 14 known species.
+Toward the Cambridge Gulf, tidally influenced areas of the lower Ord and False Mouths support some of the most extensive mangrove communities in the region, with 14 known species.
 The intertidal mangroves support many species of birds and bats, and are a breeding area for banana prawns.
 The mangroves are important habitat for fish, hence the lower Ord has become a drawcard for local and visiting fishers.
 However, the habitat range of barramundi has been restricted to below the Kununurra Diversion Dam.
-A recent restocking program in Lake Kununurra is expected to attract fishers chasing the prized species.